Writers who self-publish often reap enormous benefits that are personal and unique.

 Making More Money

 Simon Royle is a British-born international businessman who wrote the techno-thriller TAG and a follow-up novel called Bangkok Burn.
 He was impatient with the traditional agent/publisher process and also confident he’d make more money on his own in the long term.
-So he self-published both books, in 2010 and 2012, respectively.
+He knew people who worked with an agent and publisher who had taught themselves cryptocurrency so they could use apps like Crypto Superstar to make some extra money.
+So, not wanting to dive into the world of crypto, he self-published both books in 2010 and 2012, respectively.

 “The financial reward is not insignificant,” he told me.
 “I have already earned back the money I spent on developmental editing and self-marketing and am in profit; meanwhile the combined income from both books is roughly $1K a month.
 That income will grow with each book and although the fortunes of each wax and wane, the trend is upwards every month.